Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Introduction

-When the statistical summaries are finite-dimensional, additive noise mechanisms are one of the most commonly used mechanisms to achieve DP, which sanitizes statistical summaries by adding calibrated noise from predetermined distributions, e.g. Laplace and Gaussian mechanism \citep{dwork2006calibrating,dwork2014algorithmic}.
-In this paper, we are concerned about establishing an additive noise mechanism for functional summaries, namely infinite dimensional summaries, to achieve $\epsilon$-DP.
-With the challenge that functional summaries are typically infinite-dimensional, most existing mechanisms embed the non-private summaries into a finite-dimensional subspace by using finite basis expansions to approximate summaries and apply classical multivariate privacy tools, like perturb expansion coefficients with i.i.d. noise \citep{zhang2012functional,wang2013efficient,chandrasekaran2014faster,alda2017bernstein}.
-The finite-dimensional embedding process is typically unavoidable as when the summaries are infinite-dimensional, adding i.i.d. noise to each dimension is not even feasible if one wants the sanitized summaries to remain in a specific function space.
-However, these mechanisms have potential weaknesses.
-First, determining the dimension of the subspace is crucial as it plays a trade-off role between utility and privacy.
-While data-driven approaches might cause potential privacy leakage, a pre-determined dimension will lack adaption to the data, potentially failing to capture the shape of the functions or injecting excess noise.
-Second, in multivariate settings, classical privacy tools treat all components equally and allocate the privacy budget over each component uniformly, failing to recognize the different importance of different components and thus injecting excess noise for ``more important" components.
-This greatly degrades the utility and robustness of sanitized functional summaries substantially.
-Conversely, some previous work has shown that capturing the covariance structure in the data can substantially reduce the amount of noise injected \citep{hardt2010geometry,awan2021structure}.
+When the statistical summaries are finite-dimensional, additive noise mechanisms are the most commonly used mechanisms to achieve DP, which privatize statistical summaries by adding calibrated noise from predetermined distributions, e.g., Laplace and Gaussian mechanisms \citep{dwork2006calibrating,dwork2014algorithmic}.
+In this paper, we are concerned with establishing an additive noise mechanism for functional summaries, namely infinite-dimensional summaries, to achieve $\epsilon$-DP.
+Given the challenge that functional summaries are typically infinite-dimensional, most existing mechanisms embed the non-private summaries into a finite-dimensional subspace by using finite basis expansions to approximate summaries and applying classical multivariate privacy tools, such as perturbing the expansion coefficients with i.i.d. noise \citep{zhang2012functional,wang2013efficient,chandrasekaran2014faster,alda2017bernstein}.
+This finite-dimensional embedding process is typically unavoidable, as when the summaries are infinite-dimensional, adding i.i.d. noise to each dimension is not even feasible if one wants the private summaries to remain in a specific infinite-dimensional function space.
+However, these mechanisms have several weaknesses.
+First, determining the dimension of the subspace is crucial, as it plays a trade-off role between utility and privacy.
+While data-driven approaches might cause potential privacy leakage, a predetermined dimension will lack adaptation to the data, potentially failing to capture the structure or shape of the functional summaries or injecting excess noise.
+Second, in multivariate settings, classical privacy tools that add i.i.d. noise to each dimension treat all dimensions equally and allocate the privacy budget over each dimension uniformly, failing to recognize the different levels of importance of coefficients across different dimensions and thus injecting excess noise for ``more important" dimensions.
+This substantially degrades the utility and robustness of private functional summaries.
+Some previous works have shown that capturing the covariance structure in the data might be able to reduce the amount of noise injected in specific scenarios \citep{hardt2010geometry,awan2021structure}.